Thomas-Basham/trout-tracker-wa-backend/README.md

 ## Introduction

 Trout Tracker WA is a comprehensive web application designed to provide updated information about trout stocking in Washington state.
-This main folder contains all the essential components of the project, including the Flask backend, the API, and the scraper.
+This repository contains all the essential backend components of the project, including database management, a Flask API and a web scraper.

 ### Getting Started